ThreeSixtyGiving/standard/documentation/publish-data-openly.md

 Please see our guidance on metadata for further guidance. **need to link to guidance**

 ### Register your file with 360Giving
-Once your 360Giving data file is published, the final step is to let us know so we can add a link to the file from the 360Giving Data Registry: <a href="https://data.threesixtygiving.org/" target="_blank">https://data.threesixtygiving.org/</a>
+Once your 360Giving data file is published, the final step is to let us know so we can add a link to the file from the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry.</a>

 The 360Giving Data Registry is a list of all the organisations that currently publish their grant data in the 360Giving Data Standard, with direct links to their data sources.
 Anyone can access the Registry to view, download and use the data.